The Nose or the Conspiracy of Mavericks by Andrey Khrzhanovsky

 Film Review: Vassilis Kroustallis

-This intro would make Russian veteran's Andrey Khrzhanovsky opus a very sad film; it isn't.
+This intro would make Russian veteran Andrey Khrzhanovsky's opus a very sad film; it isn't.
 It is filled with sly dialogue exchanges, it features a visual spectacle, and most of all, it is an open horizon to a whole Russian and global culture of the early 20th century.
-Here is a film where Shostakovich, Bulgakov, Meyerhold and Gogol vie for attention -and, most of the times, they get it in equal parts.
+Here is a film where Shostakovich, Bulgakov, Meyerhold, and Gogol vie for attention -and, most of the time, they get it in equal parts.

 The film kicks off in an airplane and a live-action sequence, with its passengers watching different films in their screens (one of them is Harry Potter, of course).
 We clearly learn that the purpose of the film is to have all passengers watch the same film.
 Khrzhanovsky's solution is to put everything into a single basket -and, amazingly, it works.

-Apart from a fleeting presence of Vladimir Putin, we don't get much info on present-day Russian cultural politics; the film's third segment overplays its message, even though the names calling of so many artists persecuted during the Stalinist purges (Olga Bergholz, Alexander Vvedensky, Nikolai Gumilyov) leave a bitter feeling to the audience.
-But the film plays well with our modern means of surveillance, the computer/mobile screens.
+Apart from a fleeting presence of Vladimir Putin, we don't get much info on present-day Russian cultural politics; the film's third segment overplays its message, even though the name-calling of so many artists persecuted during the Stalinist purges (Olga Bergholz, Alexander Vvedensky, Nikolai Gumilyov) leaves a bitter feeling with the audience.
+However, the film aligns well with our modern means of surveillance, specifically computer/mobile screens.
 They are silent, but everywhere.

 Vassilis Kroustallis